BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Scheduling abandoned cart emails in BigCommerce

-However, as you can see from the screenshot below, creating the abandoned cart emails themselves involves a clunky process, where you use ‘phrase names’ and ‘phrase values’ to populate your email content (alternatively you can use HTML code).
+However, as you can see from my screenshot below, creating the abandoned cart emails themselves involves a clunky process, where you use ‘phrase names’ and ‘phrase values’ to populate your email content (alternatively you can use HTML code).

 Creating abandoned cart emails in BigCommerce